Facebook has one of the largest audiences in the social media network space and a robust advertising platform to match.

 - Keep yourself always updated on the latest bidding strategies.

-Facebook Lead Ads isn’t the only option offered by Facebook.
+Facebook Lead Ads isn’t the only advertising feature offered by the platform.
 Inside your Facebook Ad Manager, you can choose another type of ad objective: Conversion.

-Many people usually confuse the two, but there is a fundamental difference between them: While – as we’ve seen so far – Facebook Lead Ads allows you to create a form and collect lead data within Facebook, without redirecting users to external pages, Conversion Ads direct people off of Facebook to a website or landing page in order to get the offer the ad is promoting.
+Many people usually confuse the two, but there are fundamental differences: While Facebook Lead Ads allows you to create a form and collect lead data without redirecting users to external pages, Conversion Ads direct people off of Facebook to a website or landing page in order to provide access to the offer the ad is promoting.